 Learning how to calculate macros and how to track them efficiently can be one of the most self-liberating and self-empowering things you can do when trying to take control of your health, wellness, physical appearance, and your performance.
 Do you have to track forever?
 Nope.
 Does it mean you can eat anything and everything you want?
 Not necessarily.
 Does it mean that you’ll gain a tremendous amount of knowledge about the food you put into your body on a daily basis and how it helps you, or prevents you, from making progress?
 Absolutely!

-In this article, we’re going to teach you how to calculate macros as well as how to figure out macros for weight loss and muscle gain.
-We aim to provide you with the information you need to be successful at optimizing your health, body, and fitness.
-Shall we?
+In this article, we’re going to teach you how to calculate macros as well as how to calculate your macros for weight loss and muscle gain.

 What are Macronutrients (aka Macros)

-Your body breaks down macronutrients and uses their nutrient density to create energy, build the body structurally, create chemical reactions, and stimulate the healthy functioning and release of hormones.
+Your body breaks down macronutrients and uses their nutrient density to create energy, build your body structure, create chemical biological, and stimulate the healthy functioning and release of hormones.
 What you eat can positively or negatively impact the way you feel, perform, your mood and even your behavior.